-The Direct Inward System Access feature is now a part of all VirtualPBX Business Phone Plans.
+The Direct Inward System Access feature is now a part of VirtualPBX Pro and Premier Phone Plans.

 With DISA, you call into your phone plan to initiate an outbound call.
 This allows you to show your company caller ID instead of the ID associated with the device you’re calling from.

 You can use any phone for this process, including your personal smartphone or a landline.
 It’s easy to do and makes an excellent compliment to features like Call Forwarding that also let you use our phone plans with personal devices.

 The process of completing a call with DISA begins with system setup.
 There’s a new menu in the VirtualPBX system dashboard that looks like the one shown here.